tekknolagi/tekknolagi.github.com/_posts/2024-03-15-wakeonlan.md

 that.
 I use it when I need to do Beefy Processing Things like compiling LLVM or when I want to save battery on my laptop.
-I like leaving it in hibernation mode to save power, but sometimes I forget to wake it up on a day that I might need it.
+I like leaving it in hibernation mode to save power, but sometimes I forget to wake it up on a day that I might need it from the library or something.
 For that, I need to be able to wake it up remotely.

 ## wakeonlan